justincase-jp/flutter_secure_storage/README.md

 ---

+## Important notice for Android
+Beginning with version 10, all data will be transitioned to encryptedSharedPreferences.
+As a result, the useEncryptedSharedPreferences option will be deprecated.

+In version 11, the migration tool will no longer be available.
+To ensure users retain their data, it is essential to first upgrade to version 10 before proceeding to version 11.

+Due to this update, the minimum required Android SDK will be 23.

 ## Important notice for Web
 flutter_secure_storage only works on HTTPS or localhost environments.
 [Please see this issue for more information.](https://github.com/mogol/flutter_secure_storage/issues/320#issuecomment-976308930)